Medical Records Scanning

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law setting national standards for patient information privacy.
 Every U.S. healthcare provider, plan, and partner must demonstrate an effort to comply with HIPAA or risk fines, fees, and reputational damage.

 Paper is easily lost, stolen, mislabeled, and misfiled.
-It can even be destroyed in a fire or flood, creating permanent data loss when there are no digital file backups available.
+It can even be destroyed in a fire or flood, creating permanent data loss when digital file backups are unavailable.

 The impact of human error